sid-FBLA/FBLA/README.md

 All of the icons taken from flaticon.com have been cited correctly by the Creative Commons Attribution 3.0 license (https://creativecommons.org/licenses/by/3.0/)

 Hope You Enjoy!!!

+Note: This project is not open for collaboration.